Translator and Language Detector APIs

 1. Assert: this algorithm is running in parallel.

-2. Let availabilities be the result of getting language availabilities given the purpose of detecting text written in that language.
+6. Let partition be the result of getting the language availabilities partition given the purpose of detecting text written in that language.

 rawResult must be a map which has a key for each language in currentlyAvailableLanguages.
 The value for each such key must be a number between 0 and 1.
 This value must represent the implementation’s confidence that input is written in that language.